RookieLinLucy666/GoLang_Blockchain/README.md

   go run main.go startnode

-### In second terminal, start node as well
+### In second terminal, start node as well.
+You will see the blocks being added to it syncs.
+Hence, terminal 1 contains a lead node in this case and is not completely decentralized

-go run main.go
+go run main.go startnode

 ### In third terminal, start miner